-Gross Alpha, Including RA, Excluding RN & U: Gross alpha particle activity compliance value.
+Gross Alpha, Including RA, Excluding RN & U: This is the gross alpha particle activity compliance value.
 It includes radium-226, but excludes radion 222 and uranium.

-Violation(No Abbreviation) A failure to meet a Colorado Primary Drinking Water Regulation.
+Violation: A failure to meet a Colorado Primary Drinking Water Regulation.

-Formal Enforcement Action(No Abbreviation) An escalated action taken by the State

-(due to the number and/or severity of violations) to bring a non-compliant water system back into compliance by a certain time, with an enforceable consequence if the schedule is not met.
+Formal Enforcement Action: An escalated action taken by the State (due to the number and/or severity of violations) to bring a non-compliant water system back into compliance by a certain time, with an enforceable consequence if the schedule is not met.